joka-de/slass/README.md

   In the modrepo object you have to define every mod as an object with 3 key values

   Object: "modname" : {}
     - *shortname*</br>of the mod for your convenience</br>slass will label the mod folder in your arma3 directory by this, e.g. cup_w for CUP Weapons
     - keep the name short, lowercase and don't use whitespaces, linux dosn't like that and the size of the startup parameter "mod" is limited

   Key 1: "appid" : number/string
     - *steam-app-id*</br>of the mod,</br>insert the word **local** if the mod is not in the workshop, i.e. loaded from disc like creator dlc</br>

-  Key 2: "type" : "string"
+  Key 2: "apptype" : "string"
     - **mod** if the mod is to be loaded by server and client (key and mod is loaded), e.g. ACE</br>
     - **cmod** if the mod is only to be loaded client side (only key is loaded on server), e.g. JSRS</br>
     - **smod** if the mod is only to be loaded by the server (only mod is loaded on server), e.g. ace_server</br>

   Key 3: "inservername" : "string"
     - name of the mod included in the server name for the server browser e.g. "CBA_A3" or "Spearhead 1944"
     - delete or set this key to empty string if you do not want the mod to appear in the server name for the server browser

 ```